Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5preclass.md

 ## Preclass for Wednesday
 Please read and consider the below before start of class on Wednesday

+On Monday, we discussed the technology and science behind DNA sequencing and synthesis.
+Today's reading addresses the quantitative and qualitative pace of change and the consequences arising from these changes.

 ### Example 1: DNA trends:  Non-invasive prenatal testing